 Overall, you may want to be weary about diet patches and other "miracle" weight loss products.
 Some of these products state that they will visibly change your appearance starting within three days.
 Unfortunately, this claim appears scientifically impossible.
 What does seem to be evident is that those who do begin to lose weight do so solely based on their improved nutrition and exercise regimen, which the manufacturers of diet patches recommend be used in conjunction with them.

-A wise woman once said, "If a product’s claim seems too good to be true, it probably is."
+A wise person once said, "If a product’s claim seems too good to be true, it probably is."